How Much Does a Gaming PC Cost?

 Custom gaming PC

 If you’re tight on budget and saving money is your motive, then going for a custom build is a clear recommendation.
-However, you need to remember that you’ll have to troubleshoot it yourself, even if a single part malfunctions.
+However, you need to remember that you’ll have to troubleshoot it yourself, even if a single part malfunction.
 Here are the components that you’ll need to take care of:

 - CPU– it allows you to interact with all of your applications and programs.
 To enhance your gaming experience, a quad-core processor would suffice, but you can also get an affordable six-core processor.